 A sharpshooting guard who rose from a college walk-on to an NBA record-holder, known for his deep-range confidence and clutch performances.

-Devonte' Graham's path to professional basketball was not guaranteed.
-He arrived at the University of Kansas not as a prized recruit, but as a three-star prospect who initially joined the team as a walk-on.
-Through sheer work ethic and determination, he earned a scholarship and eventually became the heart of the Jayhawks, a team captain known for his poise.
-His senior year, he was a consensus All-American, proving himself among the nation's elite.
-Drafted in the second round by the Atlanta Hawks in 2018, his rights were traded to the Charlotte Hornets, where he truly broke out.
-In his second season, he became a starter and one of the league's most prolific three-point shooters, famously hitting a game-winning shot from near half-court.
+Devonte' Graham arrived at the University of Kansas as a three-star prospect and walk-on, not a prized recruit.
+Through work ethic and determination he earned a scholarship and became the Jayhawks' team captain, a consensus All-American in his senior year.
+Drafted in the second round of the 2018 NBA draft by the Atlanta Hawks, his rights were traded to the Charlotte Hornets.
+In his second season he became a starter and one of the league's most prolific three-point shooters, famously hitting a game-winning shot from near half-court.
 His journey has taken him through several NBA teams and overseas, but his story remains one of an underdog who maximized every ounce of his talent through relentless grit.

 1981–1996